applejuiceloverr/Unity-aimlabs/README.md

 💻 Development

-This game was developed in Unity and is a replica of AimLabs with unique twists in gameplay mechanics.
-It was built to enhance players' aiming precision and cognitive abilities through a series of mini-games.
+This game was developed in Unity as part of a C# class project.
+It serves as a replica of AimLabs with unique twists in gameplay mechanics.
+The primary focus of this project is to enhance players' aiming precision and cognitive abilities through a series of mini-games.
-Features in Development

-    Online leaderboards
-    Additional game modes
-    Advanced recoil and shooting mechanics
-    Multiplayer capabilities
+No Further Development Planned

+This project was created for educational purposes, and no additional features or updates are planned.

 📚 How to Contribute